AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/channel-level-reports.md

 # Channel level reports

-Learn how to access, navigate, and export channel level reports.
+Learn how to access, navigate, and export reports on channel level.
 For more information, please visit the  documentation.

 >[!VIDEO](https://video.tv.adobe.com/v/3424537/?learn=on)